Blast (Russian band): Misha Gallagher

-After the release of "F**k the Industry" Khlap left the band, and was replaced by Misha Gallagher on guitar.
+After the release of F**k the Industry Khlap left the band, and was replaced by Misha Gallagher on guitar.
 Also in 2005 Blast began presenting their own big rock'n'roll nights in Moscow called "BLAST Night".
 These are held in Moscow's most popular rock'n'roll club "Krizis Zhanra" which was founded by Blast and their friends.
-These weekly nights have established Krizis Zhanra as the de facto venue for Indie Rock music in Russia, and have given Russian audiences the opportunity to hear English language music from bands both from Russia and elsewhere in the world (particularly the UK).
-The success of these nights have continued, with recently featured bands including "The Milk", "Look See Proof'", "The Rifles" and "All Tomorrow's Parties".

 Blastfest

 The success of this enterprise inspired the band to raise the level, and in 2008 they held a large international festival "Blastfest" in Moscow.
 Performers included indie bands from all over the USSR, and the headliners were "Supergrass" and Brett Anderson from the UK.
-This was a major success for the Russian music scene that year and was attended by 5000-6000 people.
-"NME" covered the festival and called Blast the Godfathers of the Russian indie rock scene.
-In 2007 Blast released their fourth album "Real Life".
-The song "Wherever you Go" taken from the album became a massive hit among Russian rock'n'roll audiences.

 Seva Stebletsov

 In 2009 Seva Stebletsov joined the band on keyboards.
 They then released their fifth album "Strange Days Coming" on the Russian label Navigator Records.
-This proved to be the most successful release for the band to date.
-The release of the album was followed by three club tours, two in the UK and one in Europe.

 Overplay.com

 In June 2010 The Blast became the No. 1 in UK internet indie charts "Overplay.com".
-They then released the 5-track EP "Papillon", followed by a UK tour of 9 gigs in 14 days during July, including 2 festivals in Bristol and Birmingham.
-They also played the one-day 'Creation of Peace' festival in Kazan, Russia, which comprised worldwide artists and was attended by over 150,000.

-The band is currently working on their sixth album.
+They then released the 5-track EP "Papillon".

 Krisis of Genre

-In August 2013 Blast Unit Moscow release "Rollercoaster Ride" the first single from their new album "Krisis of Genre".
+In August 2013 Blast Unit Moscow release "Rollercoaster Ride" the first single from their new album Krisis of Genre.